-People who are acquainted with me and my husband know that we are quite fond of gardens.
-For those that don’t know us, I must confess that we (or is it just him?) are also a bit…well…ambitious.
-You know the phrase “go big or go home”?
+Those who are acquainted with me and Mr. C know that we are quite fond of gardens.
+For those who aren’t, I must confess that we (or is it just him?) are also a bit…well…ambitious.
+You know the phrase go big or go home?
 Sometimes I think we invented that phrase.

-Nearly ten years ago, my adoring husband with the aid of his trusty Kubota, took down a large, somewhat problematic tree behind our house.
+Nearly ten years ago, Mr. C and his trusty Kubota tractor took down a large, somewhat problematic tree behind our house.
 The removal of the tree and its massive root ball left us with a rather unsightly, gaping hole.
-Ever the visionary (and enjoyer of manly projects), my husband had the brilliant idea to construct a pond/rock garden where the tree had previously stood.
-But in typical “go big or go home” fashion, the project did not end there.
-For one pond quickly became two.
+Ever the visionary and enjoyer of manly projects, Mr. C had the brilliant idea to construct a pond/rock garden where the tree had previously stood.
+But in typical go big or go home fashion, the project did not end there.
+One pond quickly became two.
 Then three.
 Then four.
 What we have today, nearly a decade later, are three smaller ponds that connect via rocky streams into a larger pond.
 What my husband has built is quite extraordinary.
-I’m a lucky lady, indeed.

-I hope the gardens at Greywalls have left you inspired.
-As always, thanks so much for popping by.
+As always, thanks so much for popping by, friends.
 See you next time.